 Friends of St. Aidan's (FOSA) actively supports the educational work of the school through fundraising activities.
-All parents automatically become members when their children join St. Aidan's and there is a management committee of parents and staff.
-Everyone is welcome to attend these meetings who have students within the school.
+All parents automatically become members when their children join St. Aidan's and there is a management committee of around 45 parents and staff.